mmf1982/frm4doas_dashboard_description/README.md

 From the instrument overview page, one has the following two possibilities to go further:
 - following the link to the [monthly module overview page](#monthly-module-overview-page) for the corresponding module by click the green link, here _L1_, _qdoas_m_ or _tropo_, in the header of each section.
-- open a [dailymodule page](#daily-module-file) for the corresponding instrument by clicking on corresponding day column in the corresponding module block.
+- open a [daily module page](#daily-module-file) for the corresponding instrument by clicking on corresponding day column in the corresponding module block.

-If there are four or more modules (i.e. for any station that does not only have _tropo_ processing, or not only _no2strato_ processing, the matrix overview part is scrollable.
+If there are four or more modules (i.e. for any station that does not only have _tropo_ processing, or not only _no2strato_ processing, the matrix overview part is scrollable unless you have a gigantic screen.
 If needed, the area indicating the error codes is also scrollable.
 <sub>[(back)](#table-of-contents)</sub>

 ## monthly module overview page